What Is Market Cannibalization?

 1. Online Stores cannibalizing Brick and Mortar Stores

 It is true in instances where every store has somehow breached the four-walled barricades of stores to sell online.
-Digital advancements have taken over brick-and-mortar stores where online shopping has jeopardized the sales figures of these stores.
+Digital advancements have taken over brick-and-mortar stores and online shopping has jeopardized the sales figures of these stores.

 2. Release of new iPhone